Saint Anselm College: Accreditation and memberships

-Saint Anselm College is accredited by the New England Association of Schools and Colleges.
-It holds membership in the Association of American Colleges and Universities, the American Council on Education, the National Catholic Educational Association, the National Association of Independent Colleges and Universities, and the New Hampshire College & University Council.
+Saint Anselm College is accredited by the New England Commission of Higher Education.
 Saint Anselm is a member of the Association of Benedictine Colleges and Universities, as Father Jonathan DeFelice was a co-founder of this organization in 1993.
-Saint Anselm is on the approved list of the American Chemical Society and of the New Hampshire State Board of Education for teacher training.
-The baccalaureate program in nursing is fully accredited by the Commission on Collegiate Nursing Education and fully approved by the New Hampshire Board of Nursing.
-The Department of Nursing is a member of the American Association of Colleges of Nursing, the Commission on Collegiate Nursing Education, the Council of Baccalaureate and Higher Degree Programs of the National League for Nursing and the Nightingale Society.
+The baccalaureate program in nursing is accredited by the Commission on Collegiate Nursing Education and approved by the New Hampshire Board of Nursing.
 The Continuing Nursing Education program is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 New Hampshire Institute of Politics

 Marc Ambinder, political editor of The Atlantic, described the role Saint Anselm plays in national politics by saying, "no one runs for president without speaking at St. A's New Hampshire Institute of Politics."
 U.S. News & World Report also ranked the college as the single, most popular location in New Hampshire for presidential candidates to visit.
-For over the past forty years, the New Hampshire Institute of Politics (NHIOP) has played host to hundreds of presidential aspirants that have delivered policy speeches at Saint Anselm College.
+For over the past forty years, the New Hampshire Institute of Politics (NHIOP) has played host to hundreds of presidential aspirants who have delivered policy speeches at Saint Anselm College.
 It was founded on the basis that "educated and engaged citizens are vital for a healthy democracy."
 The NHIOP houses the Politics department, as well as providing classroom space for use by all departments.
 The institute is credited with raising the national profile of the college by incorporating the college in the New Hampshire primary, the first primary of the United States presidential election.